wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ## HTTP request related operations

-All HTTP-related service applications created in Choreo have a variable called **request** (of type **http:Request**), which you can use to query information related to an HTTP request.
+All HTTP-related service applications created in Choreo have a variable called `request` (of type `http:Request`), which you can use to query information related to an HTTP request.
 Following is a list of such common use cases:

 ### Reading a header value in the request
 A typical HTTP request contains many headers.
 These include standard and custom headers.
-You can use the request variable's **getHeader** function to read a specific header value in any expression-enabled input field.
+You can use the request variable's `getHeader` function to read a specific header value in any expression-enabled input field.

 #### Examples

-- Reads the value of an HTTP header by passing the header name (**Access-Control-Allow-Origin**):
+- Reads the value of an HTTP header on passing the header name (`Access-Control-Allow-Origin`):

   ```ballerina
   check request.getHeader("Access-Control-Allow-Origin")

   ```

-- Reads the value of an HTTP header by passing a variable that contains the header name (**headerName**).
+- Reads the value of an HTTP header on passing a variable that contains the header name (`headerName`).
 Note the omission of the double quotes:

   ```ballerina
   check request.getHeader(headerName)